Jimmy Darmody

 James Edison Darmody is a fictional character in the television show Boardwalk Empire, played by Michael Pitt.
 He is one of the main characters in the first two seasons of the series.
-Unlike most of the other main characters in the series, Jimmy is not based on a historical figure, even though he may be inspired by Atlantic City politician and Atlantic City political boss Nucky Thompson's protégé, James H. "Jimmy" Boyd.
+Unlike most of the other main characters in the series, Jimmy is not based on a historical figure, even though he may be inspired by Atlantic City politician and Atlantic City political boss Nucky Johnson's protégé, James H. "Jimmy" Boyd.
 Pitt is also the only actor besides Steve Buscemi to appear in every episode for which he is credited.

 Fictional biography

 Jimmy is the son of Atlantic City political boss Commodore Louis Kaestner (Dabney Coleman) and showgirl Gillian Darmody (Gretchen Mol).
 His mother was only 13 at the time of his birth, while his father was 54.
 The Commodore's protégé, Enoch "Nucky" Thompson (Steve Buscemi), arranged for the Commodore to rape Gillian in return for being promoted to Sheriff of Atlantic City.
 Jimmy was raised by his mother with support from Nucky, who became a father figure to Jimmy; the Commodore was indifferent to his son.
 Nucky eventually took over the Commodore's political machine and set Jimmy up for great success when he grew up.
 Jimmy went to Princeton University, where he met his future wife, Angela (Aleksa Palladino).
 He left school to fight in World War I, leaving behind his pregnant girlfriend.
 In Season 2, it is revealed that he joined the Army because he felt guilty about a drunken sexual encounter with his mother and because he likely faced expulsion from college after assaulting a professor who had made a pass at her.
 Jimmy was stationed in France fighting on the Western Front against Germany.
 His leg was wounded by fragments from a German grenade, leaving him with a permanent limp.